apptainer/singularity-userdocs/mpi.rst

 across compute nodes of a single system or across compute platforms.
-There are two main open-source implementations of MPI at the moment - `OpenMPI <https://www.open-mpi.org/>`_ and `MPICH <https://www.mpich.org/>`_, both of which are supported by Singularity.
-The goal of this page is to demonstrate the development and running of MPI programs using Singularity containers.
+There are two main open-source implementations of MPI at the moment - `OpenMPI <https://www.open-mpi.org/>`_ and `MPICH <https://www.mpich.org/>`_, both of which are supported by {Singularity}.
+The goal of this page is to demonstrate the development and running of MPI programs using {Singularity} containers.

-There are several ways of carrying this out, the most popular way of executing MPI applications installed in a Singularity container is to rely on the MPI implementation available on the host.
+There are several ways of carrying this out, the most popular way of executing MPI applications installed in a {Singularity} container is to rely on the MPI implementation available on the host.
 This is called the *Host MPI* or the *Hybrid* model since both the MPI implementations provided by system administrators (on the host) and in the containers will be used.